philipshurpik/the-economist-for-free-chrome-extension/README.md

 3. Check Developer mode checkbox
 4. Press Load unpacked extension button and select folder with this files
 5. Check if it is enabled and that's all!

+WARNING!
+YOU CAN USE THIS EXTENSION ONLY FOR EDUCATIONAL PURPOSES!
+AND YOU SHOULD BUY SUBSCRIPTION IF YOU LIKE TO READ THE ECONOMIST!